Creating a Connected Campus to Award More Scholarships and Improve Student Outcomes

 Cross-functional technology is best implemented with a clear understanding of how the process should work, how to use the information stored in the system, and how to input essential data that will improve communication with other departments.
 One of the best examples of this concerning scholarships is to demonstrate the impact of funds as early as possible.
 Having a clear list of award recipients makes it very easy for those involved in stewardship efforts to reach out to students to collect thank-you letters or other information for donor stewardship without having to wait for an email or shared spreadsheet.

 A mission-aligned process also means that everyone on campus is working towards the shared goals of full fund utilization and fiscal responsibility.
 Scholarship management software should help right-size and target awards to ensure the school is delivering on the commitment made to its students and donors.
 It should provide visibility into fund management to prevent over- or under-spending.

 Keep Data Security Central

-The most important component to creating a connected campus for scholarships and stewardship is data security.
-Scholarship applications and student records contain a significant amount of sensitive data that need to remain in the hands of the right people.
-Using secure technology that requires users to log in to access appropriate data is a great step away from the paper processes that exist on many campuses today, and that’s just a starting point.
-Using various user permissions within technology can make sure that the right people are seeing enough information to get their job done effectively, but student data remains secure.
-Looking for technology to support a variety of flexible user permissions is vital to creating a connected campus.
+Data security is critical to creating a connected campus for scholarships and stewardship.
+Scholarship applications and student records contain a significant amount of sensitive data.
+Using secure technology with multi-factor authentication required to log in is the first step away from the paper processes on many campuses today, and that’s just a starting point.
+Using various user permissions within technology can ensure that the right people see enough information to do their jobs effectively, but student data remains secure.
+Technology that supports role-based segmentation is vital to creating a connected campus.

-If you think your scholarship process is working, look closer.
-Ask those in other departments if they have the information to get their job done.
-Try to determine if all scholarship funds on campus are being awarded each year, or if money is left on the table.
-How can you put these tools in place to become a more connected campus?
+If you think your scholarship process is working, look more closely.
+Ask stakeholders in other departments if all the information they need is easily accessible to do their job.
+Determine if all scholarship funds on campus are being awarded each year or if money is left on the table.
+Consider how connecting your campus could improve your college’s completion rates.